Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Step-by-Step Derivation of Adversarial Examples for Linear Programs

 As in the previous section, let's consider an LA problem as our LP instance.
-The human modeller is trying to find the optimal matching of individuals (based on the data) to respective, available vaccination spots.
-The human modeller might choose to find the cost parameterization of the LP that will determine the optimal matching by following some sort of \textbf{policy} (or rule) like \textit{``individuals of low health and high priority should be matched to vaccine spots, while others can wait''}.
-In this case, we reason that the human modeller implicitly performed a mapping $\phi$ as in Eq.\ref{eq:parameters} based on the observed data, and this $\phi$ essentially captures the policy description.
-Both interestingly and intriguingly, by construction, $\phi$ \textit{does not} consider the hidden confounder $U_C$ (that might be viewed as something like wealth of an individual) since $U_C$ is not even defined within the data distribution accessible to the human modeller (since $\mathcal{M}\neq\mathcal{M}^*)$.
-This ignorance is the key to defining a meaningful adversarial-style attack on LPs.
-Now, our key result might be stated informally as: \begin{theorem}[\textbf{HCAs on LPs}{\normalfont, informal}] Let $\phi_{\mathcal{M}}$ denote an LP parameterization based on SCM $\mathcal{M}$ while $\mathcal{M}^*$ denotes the ``true'' or optimal SCM for the phenomenon of interest.
-Any $\phi_{\mathcal{M}}$ that identifies individuals in $\mathcal{M}$ is prone to Hidden Confounder Attacks (to be defined in Sec.\ref{subsec:math}) unless $\mathcal{M}{=}\mathcal{M}^*$. \end{theorem} Put loosely, choosing the ``wrong'' $\phi_{\mathcal{M}}$, one that does not represent the true, underlying SCM $\mathcal{M}^*$, allows for adversarial-style attacks on LPs.
-In summary we state: \hypothesis{\textbf{HCA Exploits Matching Bias, Fig.\ref{fig:leadex}:} \textit{The LP-parameterization $\phi_{\mathcal{M}}$ based on the SCM $\mathcal{M}$, with $\mathbf{w}=\phi(\mathbf{D})$ from Eq.\ref{eq:parameters} where $\mathbf{w}$ is the LP cost vector, follows the previously, informally described policy, so $\phi_{\mathcal{M}}$ models only $H,P$ since $U_C$ is not even defined in $\mathbf{D}$.
+We will make the example explicit.
+The setting is that of a pandemic and recently it has been announced that there is a new vaccine that can help in stopping the pandemic.
+For this, people need to get vaccinated and so it is now up to a human modeller scheduled for making a plan on assigning the empty vaccine spots.
+Unfortunately, the amount of spots is limited and so there must be some sort of rule to decide how to actually assign the available free spots.
+The human modeller is trying to find the \emph{optimal matching} of individuals (based on the data that covers relevant information/features about the individuals) to respective, available vaccination spots.
+The human modeller might choose to find the cost parameterization of the LP that will determine the optimal matching by following some sort of \emph{policy} (or rule) like \textit{``individuals of low health and high priority should be matched to vaccine spots, while others can wait}.''
+More importantly, in this case, we would now argue that the human modeller \emph{implicitly} performed a mapping $\phi$ as in Eq.\ref{eq:parameters} based on the observed data, and that this $\phi$ essentially captures the policy description from before.
+Both interestingly and intriguingly, by construction, $\phi$ \emph{does not} consider the hidden confounder $U_C$---that might be viewed as something like wealth of an individual---since $U_C$ is not even defined within the data distribution accessible to the human modeller (since $\mathcal{M}\neq\mathcal{M}^*)$.
+This ignorance is the key to defining a meaningful adversarial-style attack on LPs since we can use it to explicate what a change in optimal solutions could mean.
+In informal terms, we are now ready to formulate our main idea of the paper: \begin{theorem}[\textbf{HCAs on LPs}{\normalfont, informal}] Let $\phi_{\mathcal{M}}$ denote an LP parameterization based on SCM $\mathcal{M}$ while $\mathcal{M}^*$ denotes the `true' or optimal SCM for the phenomenon of interest.
+Any $\phi_{\mathcal{M}}$ that identifies individuals in $\mathcal{M}$ is prone to Hidden Confounder Attacks (to be defined in Sec.\ref{subsec:math}) unless $\mathcal{M}=\mathcal{M}^*$. \end{theorem} Put loosely, choosing the `wrong' $\phi_{\mathcal{M}}$, one that does not represent the true, underlying SCM $\mathcal{M}^*$, allows for an adversarial-style attacks on LPs.
+In summary we state: \hypothesis{\textbf{Bias in Vaccine Spot Assignments, Example from Fig.\ref{fig:leadex}:} \textit{The LP-parameterization $\phi_{\mathcal{M}}$ based on the SCM $\mathcal{M}$, with $\mathbf{w}=\phi(\mathbf{D})$ from Eq.\ref{eq:parameters} where $\mathbf{w}$ is the LP cost vector, follows the previously, informally described policy, so $\phi_{\mathcal{M}}$ models only $H,P$ since $U_C$ is not even defined in $\mathbf{D}$.
 Therefore, Thm.\ref{thm:informal} predicts the existence of a HCA for $\textnormal{LP}(\mathbf{x};\mathbf{w},\mathbf{A},\mathbf{b})$.
-Fig.\ref{fig:leadex} reveals such an example HCA: the attack is unnoticable in visual terms, just as for a classical adversarial example, and so is the difference in cost w.r.t.\ the optimal matchings---however, w.r.t.\ to the wealth value of each individual, the new matching shows a significant skew towards individuals (or data points) of higher wealth value.}} Next, to complete the discussion, we finally formalize the informal notions presented in this section.
+Fig.\ref{fig:leadex} reveals such an example HCA: the attack is unnoticable in visual terms, just as for a classical adversarial example, and so is the difference in cost w.r.t.\ the optimal matchings---however, w.r.t.\ to the wealth value of each individual, the new matching shows a significant skew towards individuals (or data points) of higher wealth value.}}